KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

  * Press **confirm**

 After the initial setup, you might want to save the preset, see "[Save the preset](#save-the-preset)" at the end of this document on how.

-### Set up the sound pressure level meter
-* Turn it on following the numbers on the buttons.
-  * The two 1s need to be pressed together, until the "n" shows up.
-  * Then wait until it initializes.
-  * Then press 2 and 3.
-* Put it to the counter and watch it always.

 ### Other things
  * Mute the preaching mics, to avoid feedbacking.